connet-dev/connet/README.md

 url = "file:///absolute/path" # an absolute file path to serve over http url = "file:./relative/path" # a relativefile path to serve over http cas-file = "/path/to/cas/file" # if connecting via tls/https, certificate authorities if not publicly trusted
-                               # `ignore-verify` is a special value, to not verify self-signed certificates
+                               # `insecure-skip-verify` is a special value, to not verify self-signed certificates
 cert-file = "/path/to/cert/file" # when connecting via tls/https, client certificate to present (mutual tls) key-file = "/path/to/key/file" # when connecting via tls/https, client cert key to present (mutual tls)